hsutter/cppfront/docs/index.md

 - `hello` **is a** function that takes a `std::string_view` it will only read from and that returns nothing, and is **defined as** code that prints the string to `cout` the usual C++ way.

 All grammar is context-free.
 In particular, we (the human reading the code, or the compiler) never need to do name lookup to figure out how to parse something — there is never a ["vexing parse"](https://en.wikipedia.org/wiki/Most_vexing_parse) in Cpp2.
+For details, see [Design note: Unambiguous parsing](https://github.com/hsutter/cppfront/wiki/Design-note%3A-Unambiguous-parsing).

 **Simple and safe by default.** Cpp2 has contracts (tracking draft C++26 contracts), `inspect` pattern matching, string interpolation, and more.